Hive Vision Language Model (VLM)

 {"type":"image_url","image_url":{"url":"data:image/jpeg;base64,<BASE64_DATA>"}}

-Prompt + Image URL with JSON Schema
+Sending with a JSON Schema

 from openai import OpenAI

-client = OpenAI(base_url="https://api.thehive.ai/api/v3/", api_key="<SECRET_KEY>")
+client = OpenAI(base_url="https://api.thehive.ai/api/v3/", api_key="<YOUR_SECRET_KEY>")

 model="hive/vision-language-model",